lihuang/toast/README.md

   * Back End, or Controller. {Linux}
   * Test Box, we call it as "test agent" or "agent". {Linux or Windows}

-for each part installation, see [install link](http://github.com/taobao/toast/install).
+for each part installation, see [Setup Documentation](https://github.com/taobao/toast/wiki).

 ## Usage